 DID THE NEED FOR CIRCUMCISION END AT THE CROSS?

 The majority of Christians would argue that the law, including the need for circumcision, ended at the cross; however, there’s a problem with that point of view.
-And that is, during the Millennial reign of Christ would Jesus is ruling on this planet and the physical presence of God will also be on this planet, dwelling within His Temple, the law, the Temple, the Levitical Priesthood, the animal sacrifices, the feasts, the Sabbath and new moon celebrations will all come back in full force, including the requirement of circumcision.
+And that is, during the Millennial reign of Christ when Jesus is ruling on this planet and the physical presence of God will also be on this planet, dwelling within His Temple, the law, the Temple, the Levitical Priesthood, the animal sacrifices, the feasts, the Sabbath and new moon celebrations will all come back in full force, including the requirement of circumcision.

 In fact, God is very specific in Ezekiel 44:9, that no uncircumcised person is allowed in His Temple: